 To work with WSL 2, your Windows version should be 10 build 18917 or later.
 Follow these instructions to switch the distributive.

 Note that CLion does not support legacy WSL, which you may have installed before upgrading your system to the build 16299.15 or later of Windows 10.
 In this case, you need to update your WSL distribution.

-Upon the first launch of Ubuntu, the system may prompt you to enable the Windows optional feature.
+Upon the first launch, the system may prompt you to enable the Windows optional feature.
 In this case, you need to do the following:

 Open Windows PowerShell as Administrator and runEnable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

 Restart your computer.